ProtonMail/gopenpgp/README.md

 signingKeyRing, err := pgp.BuildKeyRingArmored(privkey)
 signingKeyRing.UnlockWithPassphrase(passphrase) // if private key is locked with passphrase

-message, pgpSignature, err := signingKeyRing.Sign(message)
+message, pgpSignature, err := signingKeyRing.SignDetached(message)

 // The armored signature is in pgpSignature.GetArmored()
 // The signed text is in message.GetBinary()